hubermann/geisha/README.md

-First run ruby geisha.rb and next can run padawan.rb for models creation
+First run ruby geisha.rb and next can run padawan.rb for models creation# geisha3